Sodium oxide: Preparation

-the reaction should be done in an inert atmosphere to avoid the reaction of sodium with the air instead.
+the reaction is done in an inert atmosphere to avoid the reaction of sodium with the air instead.

 Applications

 Glassmaking

 Glasses are often described in terms of their sodium oxide content although they do not really contain Na2O.
 Furthermore, such glasses are not made from sodium oxide, but the equivalent of Na2O is added in the form of "soda" (sodium carbonate), which loses carbon dioxide at high temperatures: